Dani3lx/Video-Entertainment-System/phase2/README (Developer).md

 Below we will explain how each design pattern works (using specific class and package names), why we implemented it, how it improved our code

+3. The Singleton design pattern was implemented in VideoManager, UserManager, PlaylistManager, all within the usercase/runtimedatamanager package.
+Each of these classes define a static getInstance() method as well as storing a static instance attribute.
+When called, if no instance of the class yet exists in the program, one will be instantiated and returned.
+If an instance already exists within the attribute, it will be returned.
+In this way, we ensure that only one single instance of each Manager exists within the entire program so that all operations performed on the lists of playlists, users, or videos will utilize and modify the same list which will then be saved by DataManager.
+Furthermore, using this design pattern eliminates the need to pass the Manager classes around as parameters to constructors within the use case layer, eliminating the code smell of long parameter lists.

-5. The Iterator pattern was implemented for the class Playlist.
+5. The Iterator design pattern was implemented for the class Playlist.
 Playlist implements the Iterable interface, and defines the class iterator within, which includes the hasNext() and next() methods.
 There are a variety of methods in PlaylistManager such as for example deleteFromPlaylist that uses a for-each loop to directly iterate over the